Laar, Beekdaelen

 Laar ([ˈlaːr]; Laor [ˈlɔːʀ]) is a hamlet in the Dutch province of Limburg.
 It is located just to the south of the town Beekdaelen.
 The A76 motorway divides the hamlet in two parts: the largest part, to the west, is part of the municipality of Nuth; the eastern part is in municipality Heerlen.
-There are no place name signs and it consist of about 10 houses.
+There are no place name signs and it consists of about 10 houses.